davidlidebrandt/milestone-project-2/README.md

 * Adding a new type of card game, for example a game where the player has to remember the positions of a sequence of cards.

+* Adding a log in function so that a user can log in to register and keep track of their scores across different devices/web browsers.

 ## Technologies Used

 * HTML